ARPOISE/ARpoise/php/porpoise/README.md

 - Thus if the file name in the url of your Android asset bundle is, e.g. ".../MyAssetBundle", you also need to create and make available the iOS asset bundle with the url ".../MyAssetBundlei".
 - **Note: you HAVE to make assets for both Android and iOS, otherwise your layer will not work!**
 - **Note: The asset bundles and trigger images you make available on the web and reference in the POI definitions need to be accessable via https**.
+- **Note: The trigger images you make available on the web and reference in the POI definitions need to be in jpg format**.

 ## Functionality